-- Like the AP test, all quizzes, tests, and writing assessments are timed. - Topic quizzes and timed writing must be made up within a week of the quiz or student return.
-Unit tests can only be made up after I have communicated with a parent and also must be made up within a week of the date assigned or the return or the student. - Makeup timed in class writing topics may be changed at my discretion.
+- Like the AP test, all quizzes, tests, and writing assessments are timed. - Not all writing assignments will be graded.
+It is up to my discretion as to which ones I will collect.
+We do them for practice and I check them for attainment of different skills at different times. - Topic quizzes and timed writing must be made up within a week of the quiz or student return.
+Unit tests can only be made up after I have communicated with a parent and also must be made up within a week of the date assigned or the return of the student. - Plan to make up tests during office hours or make a special appointment with me. - Makeup timed in class writing topics may be changed at my discretion.